 All of these powerful features make ExpressVPN our #1 choice for using video call apps in the UAE.
 But that’s not all the app can do.
 It’s a great way to watch Netflix, HBO Go and other restricted services in the UAE and while traveling.

 NordVPN is one of the world’s most powerful and secure VPN services.
 It uses 256-bit AES encryption with a 2048-bit DH key, with guaranteed zero logging.
 With NordVPN, you can use any video calling app you want while in Dubai, knowing you and your data are safe.
-Owing to their massive server network (over 5,100 nodes in 62 countries), you’ll have ready access to all the world’s most popular services, even if they’re blocked in your country.
+Owing to their massive server network (over 5,500 servers in 58 countries), you’ll have ready access to all the world’s most popular services, even if they’re blocked in your country.

 One excellent feature is that NordVPN users can use as many as 6 devices simultaneously without having to log off.
 This means you can make video calls from any tablet, smartphone or computer you own without having to log off elsewhere.
 Connections are fast and latency is low.
 Network speeds routinely reach 10mbps, meaning you can also download files, watch videos and otherwise use the internet in full while logged in.